 At Resource Treatment Center, the main goal of treatment in each of our programs is to stabilize the emotional, behavioral, and psychiatric symptoms of our patients so that they can be successfully reintegrated back into the community.

-Resource Treatment Center is a residential treatment center that is designed to provide a full continuum of care to children and adolescents between the ages of 10 and 21.
+Resource Treatment Center is a residential treatment center that is designed to provide a full continuum of care to adolescent males and females between the ages of 11 and 20.
 By offering two distinct components to our residential program, we are able to tailor the care of our patients based on their individual needs.

-Our psychiatric residential treatment program (PRTF) provides treatment for male and female adolescents between the ages of 11 and 21.
-This center is broken down into three units, two for females and one for males, offering 30 beds total.
+Our psychiatric residential treatment program (PRTF) provides treatment for male and female adolescents between the ages of 11 and 2.

-Our general residential program (RTC) provides treatment for male and female children and adolescents between the ages of 10 and 21.
-This center is broken down into three units as well, one for females and two for males, offering 62 beds total.
+Our general residential program (RTC) provides treatment for male and female adolescents between the ages of 11 and 20.

 - Bipolar disorder

 - Depressive disorders

 - Oppositional defiant disorder